Sensory Tactile Activities –

 Tactile activities include –

 - Wilbarger protocol for sensory defensiveness.
-Provides deep pressure to the skin on the arms, back, and legs through the use of special surgical brush.
+Provides deep pressure to the skin on the arms, back, and legs through the use of the special surgical brush.

 - Brushing – Brushing on body parts like hand or legs with crayons or chalk and then erasing with various textures.